 Privacy is a word that we all hear a lot, but nobody really pays much mind to.
-By definition, privacy is the state of being free from intrusion or disturbance in one’s private life or affairs.
-That is the general definition, but privacy really means something else entirely when you are talking about your personal privacy in a relationship.
+The general definition is ‘the state of being free from intrusion or disturbance in one’s private life or affairs.’
+However, it really means something else entirely when you are talking about your personal privacy in relationships.

 You and your partner should talk about what things you both feel are private to you, and you should set boundaries.